awesomeahi95/Hotel_Review_NLP/.ipynb_checkpoints/README-checkpoint.md

 I planned on future improvements being the addition of the neural network model and then creating an application for the model, so as a next step I decided to make a working application to test out new reviews using streamlit.

+#### Future Development

+* Create a webscraper spider for twitter, reddit, etc for further testing

 </details>